WriteShop I offers incremental lessons, challenging assignments, and creative activities for teens.

 If purchasing the E-BOOK (digital) version

-Each child will need his or her own student workbook.
-You may purchase one WriteShop I workbook per student, or you may duplicate certain pages according to these policies:
+Purchase one workbook per student.
+Alternately, you may duplicate certain pages according to these policies:

 - Permission is granted to reproduce worksheet pages and rubrics for single-family use only.

 - You do not have permission to reproduce read-only pages (pages not intended to be written on).